 Have you been experiencing constipation, nausea, or heartburn since becoming pregnant?
 During pregnancy mamas often experience digestive issues.
 Thankfully, there are ways to mitigate a troubled tummy.
-Yoga Mamas' Holistic Nutritionist, Sarah Robinson has listed 6 of her go-to tips:
+We spoke to a Yoga Mamas' Holistic Nutritionist, who listed 6 of their go-to tips:

 1. Eat smaller, more frequent meals